C0deDaedalus/Multi-Language-Game-of-Nim/README.md

 6. Looping Structures.
 7. Functions.

-Then we could easily find how and which language to choose for the coding by comparing same Program written in different Languages.
+Then we could easily find how & which language to choose for coding by comparing same Program written in different Languages.

 ## Your Contribution

 You can contribute to project in one of the ways mentioned below :

-1. Find a language (in which you code) and write the Code.<br/><br/>
+1. Find a language (in which you code) and write the Code.<br/>
-   * Refer to [About.md file](https://github.com/elMaverick/Single-Heap-Game-of-Nim/blob/master/about.md) for the Rules of Game.<br/>
+   * Refer to [About.md file](https://github.com/elMaverick/Single-Heap-Game-of-Nim/blob/master/about.md) for the Rules of Game.<br/><br/>
    Save your code as **nim-source.language_extension**<br/>
-   Create another file with name as **nim-exp.language_extension** that will explain each<br/>
-   line of code, what it does in the program with the proper syntax instructions.<br/>
+   Create another file with name as **nim-exp.language_extension** that will explain each line of code, what it does in the program with the proper syntax instructions.<br/>
    Say you created this program in ruby, then name of file would be **nim-source.rb**<br/>
                     & explanation for the langauge will be saved as **nim-exp.rb**

-2. If program for Game of Nim in your coding Language already exists,<br/>
+2. If program for Game of Nim in your coding Language already exists,
-   Either try to improve the code by giving suggesstions.<br/>
+   > Either try to improve the code by giving suggesstions.<br/>
-   OR write a documentation file for the language under name nim-exp.<language extension><br/>
+   > OR write a documentation file for the language under name nim-exp.<language extension><br/>

 Your Contribution will always be appreciated.
 Happy Coding.